jnqnfe/pulse-binding-rust/COMPATIBILITY.md

 what version it is at runtime, they just work on the assumption that the program will never be run with an older PA version.
 Thus, if this is ever not the case, things can go very wrong.

-As an example, and in fact the primary area of concern, PA versions 5.0 and 14.0 both added new members to the end of some of the introspection structs.
-If you enable the feature flags for these versions (or newer), this adapts the crates to PA version 5.0+ or 14.0+ mode respectively.
+As an example, and in fact the primary area of concern, PA version 14.0 added new members to the end of some of the introspection structs.
+If you enable the feature flags for this version (or newer), this adapts the crates to PA version 14.0+ mode.
 You will thus see that these new members are available in the corresponding structs offered by the crates, both in the raw FFI structs and also the ones returned by the introspection functions that translate those into the more “Rust-ified” ones.
 The operation of the “translation” functions will have been adjusted to include translation of those additional struct members.
 The danger here is that if your program is run on a system with an older version of PA, then the structs it’s C API provides will not match up correctly to the FFI struct description, lacking those extra members.
 The translation function will not know this however and will read and process the extra memory after the end of the actual structs the C API provided, assuming that memory to hold valid data.
 What then happens is undefined behaviour.
 Possibly a crash, possibly not, possibly an opportunity that could be seized upon as a security vulnerability, especially considering that some of these members involve pointers.

 Ideally a mechanism should be in place to properly prevent programs from loading at all unless the version of PA is new enough.
 Unfortunately, as I understand it, the system library versioning scheme